keppy/djsworkshop/_posts/lectures/0000-01-01-urls_and_views.markdown

 **6.** When each view is done doing its specific processing it **must** return a response of type HttpResponse

+Read through these steps again.
+They are slightly abstract but make your best effort to try and commit them to memory.
 Understanding this cycle is the key.
+The next two sections will walk through these steps individually.

 ### Urls and View Relationship
+__\*this following section will cover steps 3 and 4 from above\*__

 Open the `urls.py` file for our project located below: